 Strawberry and rhubarb season means Spring is here!
-And nothing celebrates it more than these fluffy and yummy muffins!
+And nothing celebrates it more than these fluffy and yummy coffee cake muffins!

 But sometimes a muffin is just easier to eat, share or even store so I adapted the recipe to muffins and added strawberries for some extra juicy flavor.